gevans3000/bitdash3/TASKS.md

     *   Calculated Stop-Loss (SL).
     *   Calculated Take-Profit (TP) (aiming for >2:1 Risk/Reward).
 6.  **Data Freshness:** Is the data live and trustworthy?

+*   **Dashboard Developer Focus:** Your primary objective is to ensure the dashboard UI effectively presents all of these 6 points to the user in an intuitive and timely manner.

 ---
 ## 🤖 Agent-Based Architecture (Simplified)